It all starts with a golden business idea for a product the market hasn’t seen yet or a mission to help customers with a pressing need. Step one done.

 Key takeaways

-• Debt financing helps you get funding through a business loan
+- Debt financing helps you get funding through a business loan but may be harder for startups to obtain

 What is zero-debt financing?

-Zero-debt financing refers to getting business funding without paying any interest.
+Zero-debt financing refers to getting funding for a business without paying any interest.
 Not only do you save money in interest since it’s not a business loan.
 But the main benefit is that you avoid the risks of taking out a loan to fund your business, and you’re free from making fixed payments that would tie up working capital.

 Using zero-debt financing doesn’t mean that you shed all responsibility for turning a profit to pay for the funding.
 If you get zero-debt financing through investors, you may need to check in to show updated revenue numbers and even pay them part of the profits.